Weak Closed-Loop Solvability of Stochastic Linear Quadratic Optimal Control Problems of Markovian Regime Switching System: Introduction

 \ms

 Recently, Sun and Yong \cite{Sun-Yong 2014} investigated the two-person zero-sum stochastic LQ differential games.
-It was shown in \cite{Sun-Yong 2014} that the open-loop solvability is equivalence to the existence of an adapted solution to a forward-backward stochastic differential equation (FBSDE, for short) with constraint and closed loop solvability is equivalent to the existence of a regular solution to the Riccati equation.
-As a continuation work of \cite{Sun-Yong 2014}, Sun, Li and Yong \cite{Sun-Li-Yong 2016} studied the open-loop and closed-loop solvabilities for stochastic LQ optimal control problems.
+It was shown in \cite{Sun-Yong 2014} that the open-loop solvability is equivalent to the existence of an adapted solution to a forward-backward stochastic differential equation (FBSDE, for short) with constraint and the closed loop solvability is equivalent to the existence of a regular solution to the Riccati equations.
+As a continuation work of \cite{Sun-Yong 2014}, Sun, Li and Yong \cite{Sun-Li-Yong 2016} fundamentally studied the open-loop and closed-loop solvabilities for stochastic LQ optimal control problems.
 Moreover, the equivalence between the strongly regular solvability of the Riccati equation and the uniform convexity of the cost functional is established.
-Wang, Sun and Yong \cite{Wang-Sun-Yong 2018} introduced the notion of weak closed-loop optimal strategy for LQ problems, and obtained its existence is equivalent to the open-loop solvability of the LQ problem.
-Zhang, Li and Xiong \cite{Zhang-Li-Xiong 2018} studied the open-loop and closed-loop solvabilities for stochastic LQ optimal control problems with Markovian regime switching jumps, and obtained the equivalence between the strongly regular solvability of the Riccati equation and the uniform convexity of the cost functional in the circumstance of Markovian regime switching system.
-In this paper, as a continuation of their work, we study the weak closed-loop solvability of stochastic LQ optimal control problems with Markovian regime switching system.
+Wang, Sun and Yong \cite{Wang-Sun-Yong 2018} introduced the notion of weak closed-loop optimal strategy for LQ problems, and obtained its existence which is equivalent to the open-loop solvability of the LQ problem.
+Zhang, Li and Xiong \cite{Zhang-Li-Xiong 2018} studied the open-loop and closed-loop solvabilities for stochastic LQ optimal control problems with Markovian regime switching jumps, and established the equivalent relationship between the strongly regular solvability of the Riccati equation and the uniform convexity of the cost functional in the circumstance of Markovian regime switching system.
+In this paper, we further study the \textit{weak} closed-loop solvability of stochastic LQ optimal control problems with Markovian regime switching system.
 In order to present our work more clearly, we describe the problem in detail.

 \ms